 There aren’t really any steps to detail, just that to make the “beak” you will turn over the flap of the brown lunch bag and fold over the corners and adhere with some tape.

-I free hand cut the feathers, beak and gobbler – as well as the hat out of construction paper.
+I free hand cut the feathers, beak and gobbler – as well as the hat out of construction paper but you could also use craft foam sheets (they would hold up even better).
 I’ll let the kids glue everything on with their glue sticks, but I’ll use Elmer’s school glue to attach the googly eyes.

 Thanksgiving Preschool Party